kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 # Week 8: Madden-Julian oscillation

 The Madden-Julian Oscillation (MJO) is a distinctive phenomenon that occurs in the tropical Indian Ocean and the Western Pacific.
 It is characterized by large-scale atmospheric circulation patterns (with zonal wave numbers ranging from 1 to 4) and operates on intraseasonal timescales, lasting between 20 to 90 days.
 Due to its intraseasonal nature, it is often referred to as tropical intraseasonal variability.
 The MJO's signal is so strong that it can even be detected in raw-sounding data and water vapor channels. {numref}`FIG5-1` below illustrate the power spectrum of tropical sea-level pressure from various sounding stations , as presented in the {cite}`Madden1971-ao` paper.
 A notable peak around 40-50 days is a clear indicator of the MJO.
-Also, {numref}`FIG5-2` shows an observed MJO event located at the western Pacific.
+Also, {numref}`FIG5-2` shows an observed MJO event located at the western Pacific from unfiltered column water vapor.

 ```{figure} ../tropical-dynamics-figures/MJO_power_spectrum.png